-Established in December 2009, the Department of Private and Comparative Law offers twelve subjects at the undergraduate level and three subjects at the postgraduate level.
+Established in December 2009, the Department of Private and Comparative Law offers sixteen course-modules at the undergraduate level and six course-modules at the postgraduate level.

-Highly qualified academic staff of the Department have the necessary expertise to teach these subjects to the undergraduates.
+Highly qualified academic staff of the Department have the necessary expertise to teach these course-modules to the undergraduates.

-Subjects offered by the Department
+Course-modules offered by the Department

-The following subjects are offered by the Department of Private and Comparative Law currently at the undergraduate level:
+The following course-modules are offered by the Department of Private and Comparative Law currently at the undergraduate level: